Quid2/zm/README.md

 This can be used, for example:

 * in combination with a serialisation library to provide type-safe deserialisation
-* for data exchange across different programming languages and sofware systems
+* for data exchange across different programming languages and software systems
 * for long term data preservation

 #### Canonical Models of Haskell Data Types

 For a data type to have a canonical representation, it has to implement the `Model` type class.

-Instances for a few common data types (`Bool, Maybe, Tuples, Lists, Ints, Words, String, Text ..`) are already defined (in `Data.Typed.Instances`) and there is `Generics` based support to automatically derive additional instances.
+Instances for a few common data types (Bool, Maybe, Tuples, Lists, Ints, Words, String, Text ..) are already defined (in `Data.Typed.Instances`) and there is `Generics` based support to automatically derive additional instances.

 Let's see some code.